.357 Magnum Ammo

 - Henry Big Boy .357 Mag/38 Spl — the most popular current lever-action in this chambering

-- Marlin 1894C — 9+1 capacity, 18.5” barrel; discontinued by Remington, resumed under Ruger ownership
+- Marlin 1894C — 9+1 capacity, 18.5” barrel; quality restored under Ruger ownership after the Remington era

 - Winchester Model 1894 .357 — classic design, still in production